There have been times when the problems in my life seem so significant that God seems small!

 The answer – infinite!
 (Psalms 62:11) Compared to God all our problems are too small to be measured!

-Consequently, when things are making God look small while you are fighting against seemingly large problems, remember in the spiritual world the opposite is true.
+Consequently, when things are making God look small while you are fighting against seemingly massive problems, remember in the spiritual world the opposite is true.
 So, we must look to heaven and have our VISION restored!
 That is, when things look down, look up!

-(1) This The image is called the Hubble Ultra Deep Field.
+(2) This The image is called the Hubble Ultra Deep Field.
 Starting in late 2003, astronomers pointed Hubble at a tiny, relatively empty part of our sky (only a few stars from the Milky Way visible), and created an exposure nearly 12 days long over a four-month period.
 The result is this fantastic image, looking back through time at thousands of galaxies that range from 1 to 13.7 billion light-years away from Earth.
-Observed in this tiny patch of the sky (a tenth the size of the full moon) are some 10,000 galaxies with each galaxy a home to billions of stars.
+Observed in this tiny patch of the sky (a tenth the size of the full moon) are some 10,000 galaxies with each galaxy home to billions of stars.
 Go outside tonight, take a ball-point pen with you and hold it up in front of the night sky at arm's length.
 The tip of your pen is about 1 millimeter wide, and at arm's length, it would cover the 10,000 galaxies seen in the Ultra Deep Field image.
 That's how unbelievably massive the visible universe is!